14 February 2019: Say AAHH #3: The New Old Age: The role of technology in ageing and elderly care 17:00-18:30 Spui 25 Spui 25 Amsterdam

 This event is part of “Say AAHH!”: a series on Arts And the Health Humanities organised by ARIAS & SPUI25, convened by Erin La Cour and Maaike Muntinga.

 What does it mean to be healthy?
 How can we promote better practices of wellbeing and care?
 In what ways can the arts and new technology challenge stigmas about mental and physical health?
-These are but a few of the questions the new Arts And Health Humanities series “Say AAHH!” will address in a series of nine sessions from November 2018 – May 2019.
+These are but a few of the questions the Arts And Health Humanities series “Say AAHH!” addressed in a series of five sessions from November 2018 – May 2019.

 #4 – 28 March: Mediatizing Physical Disability